cchitsiang/awesome-stars/topics.md

 ## docker

+- [pdevito3/craftsman](https://github.com/pdevito3/craftsman) - A .NET 6 scaffolding tool to help you stop worrying about boilerplate and focus on your business logic 🚀
 - [Lissy93/dashy](https://github.com/Lissy93/dashy) - 🚀 A self-hostable personal dashboard built for you.
 Includes status-checking, widgets, themes, icon packs, a UI editor and tons more!
 - [replicate/cog](https://github.com/replicate/cog) - Containers for machine learning
 - [testcontainers/testcontainers-go](https://github.com/testcontainers/testcontainers-go) - Testcontainers for Go is a Golang library that provides a friendly API to run Docker containers.
 It is designed to create a runtime testing environment to use during your automatic tests.